tactics-osrs/Kill-on-Demand-batch/README.md

 (2.0)"Error: Invalid PID entered.
 Task with PID %PID% does not exist."
 (E.g. Error: Invalid PID entered.
 Task with PID 8000 does not exist."

 (1.0) "Failed to terminate the process "%process%.%extension%".
-Please check the process name and extension, and make sure you have necessary permissions.
-E.g. Admin."
+Please check the process name and extension, and make sure you have necessary permissions."
 (E.g. Failed to terminate the process Discordd.exe.
-Please check the process name and extension, and make sure you have necessary permissions.
-E.g. Admin.)
+Please check the process name and extension, and make sure you have necessary permissions.)

 ## Disclaimer